 Clemens KronebergProfessor of Sociology at the University of Cologne

-Candidates who combine strong methods skills (e.g., social network analysis, panel analysis, or (quasi-)experimental methods) with an interest in one of the following research fields are especially encouraged to apply.
+Moreover, candidates who combine strong methods skills (e.g., social network analysis, panel analysis, or (quasi-)experimental methods) with an interest in one of the following research fields are encouraged to apply.

 - Social boundary making

 - Social networks